-Fence by Ila Arab Mehta translated from Gujrati by Rita Kothari follows the journey of Fateema Lokhandwala from her formative years as the daughter of a scrap metal seller (hence the surname) to her role as a professor.
+Fence by Ila Arab Mehta translated from Gujarati by Rita Kothari follows the journey of Fateema Lokhandwala from her formative years as the daughter of a scrap metal seller (hence the surname) to her role as a professor.

 Most of Fence is about Fateema, a young Muslim girl in a small village in Gujrat, her parent’s constant efforts and motivation to educate her and her siblings despite their poverty, the support she receives from her school, and how she traverses her life and journey into a path she envisions for her family.
 Fateema’s desires are simple; thirst for education, economic independence, and a fulfilling career.

 Not much to ask for, right?
 But as a Muslim woman, she has to face constant discrimination and false accusations because of her religion.
 It is this story of triumph that takes the trophy home.

 In a nation entering modernity, people were beginning to consider education as important as caste and creed.